Frequently Asked Questions

 What types of cases does the Ritchie Law Firm handle?

 The Ritchie Law Firm specializes in accident and injury law in addition to Social Security and Virginia Retirement System Disability cases.
-Common accident and injury cases include injuries occurring as a result of automobile or tractor-trailer wrecks, slip and fall accidents, job accidents, medical negligence, and defective and harmful products.
+Common accident and injury cases include injuries as well as pain and suffering occurring as a result of automobile or tractor-trailer wrecks, slip and fall accidents, job accidents, medical negligence, and defective and harmful products.

 The attorneys at the Ritchie Law Firm are trial lawyers with hundreds of hours of trial experience.
 Roger Ritchie is a Certified Trial Specialist through the National Board of Trial Advocacy.
 Fewer than 1% of Virginia and West Virginia lawyers have achieved this important distinction.